Port of Hamburg, Germany

 THE POLICE DEPARTMENT

-Another intermediary office, the police department, has charge of maintaining order within the port.
-Formerly the duties of patrolling the water and bridges were exercised by the so-called “Blue police.”
+Another intermediary office, the police department, is in charge of maintaining order within the port.
+Formerly, the duties of patrolling the water and bridges were exercised by the so-called “Blue police.”

 Since the war, however, several companies of barrack police have been installed in the port to quell extraordinary disturbances and prevent pilferage.
-A sub-office of this department is the harbor-inspection office, which carries out the regulations for the prevention of accidents.
+A sub-office of this department is the harbor inspection office, which carries out the regulations to prevent accidents.

 THE SANITARY OFFICE

-The regulations of the harbor relating to sanitation and quarantine are enforced by the sanitary office.
+The sanitary office enforces the harbor regulations relating to sanitation and quarantine.

 CUSTOMS

-Since the port of Hamburg has an extensive “free port,” customs and customs regulations have but little control over ocean shipping.
-This is particularly true because ocean-going ships, with the exception of those engaged in coastwise traffic and those carrying coal, are not permitted to discharge or load cargo outside the free port.
+Since Hamburg has an extensive “free port,” customs and customs regulations have little control over ocean shipping.
+This is particularly true because ocean-going ships, except those engaged in coastwise traffic and those carrying coal, cannot discharge or load cargo outside the free port.

-The free port is guarded by high wire fences on the land side and by floating palisades on the water side.
-The openings in the palisades are patrolled by boats.
-Craft leaving the free port must stop at the customs control offices stationed at every entry into customs territory, where they are subjected to close surveillance by the guards.
+The free port is guarded by high-wire fences on the land side and floating palisades on the waterside.
+Boats patrol the openings in the palisades.
+Craft leaving the free port must stop at the customs control offices stationed at every entry into the customs territory, where they are subjected to close surveillance by the guards.

 A similar operation takes place on trucks and trains passing the customs barrier.
-To expedite the movement of large ships, all pilots are sworn customs officers charged with the responsibility of seeing that the ships over which they have control do not carry on illicit trade, along the shore on the trip up or down the Elbe.
+To expedite the movement of large ships, all pilots are sworn customs officers charged with seeing that the vessel over which they have control does not carry on illicit trade along the shore on the trip up or down the Elbe.

 This precludes the necessity for customs inspection and the sealing of hatches upon entry and clearance.
 Barges entering or leaving the port with cargo in bond coming from or destined to bonded warehouses in Germany or for a foreign country must be sealed or carry a customs inspector with them.

-On similar shipments by rail, the cars are sealed before they leave the free port.
+The cars are sealed on similar shipments by rail before they leave the free port.

-Ships leaving one portion of the free port and passing through customs territory to reach another portion of the free port, and ships entering or clearing with a pilot, must fly the black and white diagonal customs flag so that they will not be stopped by the customs patrol.
+Ships leaving one portion of the free port and passing through customs territory to reach another portion of the free port and vessels entering or clearing with a pilot must fly the black and white diagonal customs flag so that the customs patrol will not stop them.

 QUARANTINE REGULATIONS

-Quarantine officials are at the disposal of ships between the hours of 7 a. m. and 10 p.m.
+Quarantine officials are available to ships between 7 a.m. and 10 p.m.
 Special arrangements must be made for ships entering outside these hours.
 All vessels arriving at Hamburg or lying in the harbor are subject to the inspection and surveillance of the sanitary office, as provided for by the sanitary regulations.

 Persons suffering from epidemic diseases, as well as fever, cholera, leprosy, and scurvy, may leave the ship only after inspection by the sanitary officers and with their permission.
-The captain of the ship must notify the sanitary office of all internal diseases that may have developed on board during the stay in port.
+The ship's captain must notify the sanitary office of all internal diseases that may have developed during the port stay.
 The harbor police will take charge of these notices.

-The signals used for summoning doctors or police in the event of sudden illness or accident on board a ship in the harbor are: By day, the usual distress signal, consisting of a flag hoisted on an upright pole, or a large sheet fastened thereto, with its free ends tied into a knot or fastened together with cords, so as to prevent it from fluttering freely; at night, continuous, rapid ringing of the ship's bell, repeated at short intervals; also, if possible, three white lights grouped together.
+The signals used for summoning doctors or police in the event of sudden illness or accident on board a ship in the harbor are: By day, the usual distress signal, consisting of a flag hoisted on an upright pole or a large sheet fastened to it, with its free ends tied into a knot or fastened together with cords, to prevent it from fluttering freely; at night, continuous, rapid ringing of the ship's bell, repeated at short intervals; also, if possible, three white lights grouped together.

-The captain of the ship, or a member of the crew appointed for that purpose, must furnish all official information requested by the sanitary officers when the latter make their inspection.
-All cases of death and illness that occurred during the voyage, as well as of all diseases still present on arrival at the harbor, or that develop during the stay of the ship, must be reported.
+The captain of the ship or a member of the crew appointed for that purpose must furnish all official information requested by the sanitary officers when the latter make their inspection.
+All cases of death and illness that occurred during the voyage and all diseases still present on arrival at the harbor or that developed during the ship's stay must be reported.

-The sanitary officials are authorized to disinfect, vaccinate, and carry out all other measures they deem necessary in the interest of public health.
-The same regulations apply to the order and cleanliness, ventilation, heating and arrangement of the crew's quarters, and to food and drinking water.
+Sanitary officials are authorized to disinfect, vaccinate, and carry out all other measures they deem necessary in the interest of public health.
+The same regulations apply to the order and cleanliness, ventilation, heating, and arrangement of the crew's quarters and to food and drinking water.

 Ships flying a yellow flag from the foremast, in conformity with the regulations regarding the control of the sanitary police authorities over a ship entering Hamburg, must not be boarded.